vision4robotics/SCT/README.md

 This is the official code for the paper "Tracker Meets Night: A Transformer Enhancer for UAV Tracking"

-The spatial-channel Transformer (SCT) enhancer is a task-inspired low-light enhancer toward facilitating UAV tracking.
-Unlike general SOTA low-light enhancement approaches, the enhancement results of SCT may not satisfy the evaluation metrics of low-level image restoration tasks, but the performance gains that SCT brought to nighttime UAV tracking surpass general low-light enhancers.
+The spatial-channel Transformer (SCT) enhancer is a task-inspired low-light enhancer toward facilitating nighttime UAV tracking.
+Evaluations on the public UAVDark135 and the newly constructed DarkTrack2021 benchmarks demonstrate that the performance gains of SCT brought to nighttime UAV tracking surpass general low-light enhancers.

 SCT has been submitted to RA-L.